Hewitt, Clarence Scott

 |Place of birth||Stormy Mountain, Manitoba|

 |Place of burial||Chapel Lawn Memorial Gardens, Winnipeg, Manitoba|

 Son of Robert Thomas and Margaret (nee Scott) Hewitt, Clarence was born on 8 June 1892 at Stormy Mountain, Manitoba.
-He had two younger siblings, a sister Marion (1895) and brother John (1898).
+He had three siblings, a sister Irene, a sister Marion (1895) and brother John Melville (1898).
 Hewitt listed his residence as Morden Manitoba and his job as being a telegraph operator when attesting for the Canadian Expeditionary Force.

 Clarence Hewitt attested for service on 10 March 1916 at Winnipeg Manitoba as part of the 2nd Field Troop Canadian Engineers Overseas Draft and stated he had no previous military service.
 He embarked for the UK on 21 May 1916 and arrived in the UK on 30 May where he joined the Canadian Engineer Training Depot at Shorncliffe, England.
 On 14 October 1916 he proceeded to France to join the Signal Units Base Depot and was taken on strength of the Signal Pool.
 He joined the Wireless Depot G.H.Q. on effective 11 January 1917 and stayed with them until December at which point he returned to the Signal Pool where it appears he then taught at the Canadian Corps Wireless School.
 On 23 September 1918 he was appointed Acting Corporal.

 He arrived at Kinmel Park in Wales on 6 May 1919 for return to Canada and he embarked for his return on 14 May.
 He was discharged in Winnipeg on 30 May 1919.